fumeboy/ihelper-raycast/README.md

 the extension of raycast.

-input command or hotkey as easy as use dictionary
+input command or hotkey with index.

 ![Screenshot](./metadata/screenshot.png)